-The range of scaled scores available for each test is the same and will stay the same in future years.
-85 is the lowest scaled score that can be awarded on a KS1 test.
+The range of scaled scores available for each test is the same as set in 2016 and is intended to stay the same in future years.
+The lowest scaled score that can be awarded on a KS1 test is 85.
 The highest scaled score is 115.

-A pupil awarded a score of 99 or less has not met the expected standard in the test.
+A pupil awarded a score of 99 or fewer has not met the expected standard in the test.

-When you look at the conversion tables, you will see that pupils will need to have achieved a minimum raw score before they can be awarded the lowest scaled score.
-Pupils in this category who score very few marks on the test have not demonstrated sufficient understanding of the KS1 curriculum.
+Pupils need a minimum raw score before they can be awarded the lowest scaled score.
+Pupils who do not achieve the lowest scaled score on the test have not demonstrated sufficient understanding of the KS1 curriculum in the subject.
+You should award these pupils an N for the test.
 It is likely that these pupils should be teacher assessed using the pre-key stage standards.
-You should award an N for the test to pupils who do not achieve the minimum scaled score.

 Using and interpreting test outcomes

-The national curriculum tests are summative.
-This means they test the knowledge a pupil has acquired across the whole of the key stage.
-The tests are also compensatory: pupils score marks from any part of the test and pupils with the same total score can achieve their marks in different ways.
-The interim teacher assessment frameworks are different.
-They rely on achieving a ‘secure fit’ which means pupils have to demonstrate attainment of all the ‘pupil can’ statements to be awarded a standard.
+The national curriculum tests are compensatory – pupils score marks from any part of the test and pupils with the same total score can achieve their marks in different ways.
+The teacher assessment frameworks are different and ask teachers to assess pupils against certain aspects of the national curriculum based on a range of evidence from the classroom.

-This means it is possible for a pupil to have met the expected standard in the test, but not for teacher assessment, because of particular gaps in their knowledge or understanding.
-It will also be possible for pupils to have demonstrated their attainment of the ‘pupil can’ statements through their classwork but not to have achieved the mark for a related question on the test given the context in which the question was asked.
-If a pupil does gets a question wrong in the test on an area of the curriculum that the teacher thought was secure, the teacher will want to take this into consideration before awarding their teacher assessment judgement.
+It is possible for a pupil to have met the ‘expected standard’ in the test, but not for teacher assessment, because of gaps in their knowledge or understanding.
+It is also possible for pupils to have demonstrated their attainment of the ‘pupil can’ statements through their classwork, but not to have achieved the mark for a related question on the test.
+If a pupil gets a question wrong in the test on an area of the curriculum that they have demonstrated in their classwork, the teacher will want to take this into consideration when making their teacher assessment judgement.